rei/rei-cedar-docs/docs/components/chips/README.md

 ## Emphasis

-Use emphasis chips for actions to filter or to allow the user to specify or perform a discrete action which is higher in the page's information hierarchy.
+Use default chips to specify, dynamically categorize or dynamically perform a discrete action which is higher in the information hierarchy.

 <cdr-doc-example-code-pair repository-href="/src/components/CdrChip"
 :sandbox-data="$page.frontmatter.sandboxData" >